Sunday morning, 16 November 2003

-Dad seems to find his decision vindicated when Rebecca Whitney, the prom queen and most popular girl in school, is killed in a car crash by a drunk driver on the eve of her senior prom.
+Dad seems to find his decision vindicated in 2004.
+Rebecca Whitney, the prom queen and most popular girl in school, gets killed in a car crash by a drunk driver on the eve of her senior prom.
 Boys are involved.
 The school community is devastated.
-Dad presses the school to get rid of coed proms altogether, but the administration ultimately chooses to keep them.
-They just come down hard on student drinking and hire a psychologist to counsel grieving students and faculty.
+Dad presses the school to get rid of coed proms altogether.
+The administration chooses to keep them.
+They do come down hard on student drinking and hire a psychologist to counsel grieving students and faculty.

 In 2005, Hurricane Katrina drowns half the city.
 The Flores are barely affected.
 Audubon Place is safely removed from floodwaters, looters, unauthorized entrants alike.
 The Blackwatch mercenaries shoot anyone who tries to get in and doesn’t belong.

 It’s not even that long before they get to go home.
-Most of the city looks like a third world country’s war zone, but Audubon Place is all but untouched, and McGehee soon reopens its doors.
+Most of the city looks like a third world country’s war zone.
+Audubon Place is all but untouched.
+McGehee soon reopens its doors.
 Besides the hurricane, the new Devillers girls are the talk of the school.

 Cécilia Devillers seems strangely above the usual gossip and social backbiting.
-She listens to it, but without encouraging any story’s spread, and people just love telling her things.
+She listens to it, but without encouraging any story’s spread.
+People love telling her things.
 She’s kind and sympathetic to everyone.
 Everything about McGehee’s new tenth grade queen bee seems almost seems too perfect, sometimes.
 There’s never anything wrong in her life that other people have to be sympathetic about.